 How to Make DIY Custom Painted Plant Labels

 To make your own similar tags, you will need a computer-controlled cutter (see note below), vinyl or similar, weeding tools, and transfer tape (or other suitable template), wood and basic tools, suitable paints, and string for attaching the finished tags (if using as hang tags).
 I use t-shirt yarn.
 It’s great for gentle use on plant ties: soft, slightly stretchy, easy to use, and gentle on plants.
 Scrap materials to protect your surfaces whilst painting are always handy, too!

-Note: I used my Cricut to make custom templates for the plant names, but if you don’t have a computer-controlled cutter or feel like doing something different you can also make markers using simple alphabet stencils of a suitable size or freehand (in which case, you are awesome – my painting wouldn’t make the cut!).
-It used to drive me crazy when DIY posts only suited people with cutting machines.
-Although I am now a very happy Cricut owner, I will still try to ensure that DIY posts on the blog have variations that work for people crafting without cutters.
+Note: I used my Cricut (affiliate link) to make custom templates for the plant names.
+If you don’t have a computer-controlled cutter or prefer a different approach, you can also make markers using simple alphabet stencils of a suitable size or freehand the text.
+Unfortunately, my hand lettering skills wouldn’t make the cut.
+Haha!
+Conscious crafter?
 See my footnote below on Cricut crafting and waste.

 Making and Preparing the Wooden Bases

 - Select your wood for the project.
 It needs to be suitable for outdoor use post painting and thick enough to reduce the risk of splitting/cracking but still thin and lightweight.
 Tip: I used using a 7mm 1200×1200 sheet cut down to size, and it is a whole lot easier to prime it all and paint the stencil side first; however, you can cut first and then prime/paint if you prefer.